 When I resurfaced into the story with za’atar all over my face, Dave was out of the club now and down the street knocking on the door of a home and asking for two beers.
 If you know Dave you are not surprised that he was given the beers outright, probably even sat and visited for a few minutes with his beer-benefactors and made them laugh so much that they wished they could head back over to the party with him.

 Now he’s running, not walking, back to the club to present the beers to Jiddo, who started drinking the cold brew immediately and whose stoic face offered nothing more than a slight nod in Dave’s direction in response.
 It was a nod that said you can go now.
 No questions asked about how the beer was procured when there was none to be had in the club.
 My Jiddo, Salim, he expected the beer to appear, and it didn’t matter how it happened.
 Luckily he had this Irish ‘fifth son’ who did what sons did back then: whatever their father said, with pleasure.

 OK, maybe food, or at least a beer, is a kind of love after all.
 It’s for certain that a good story is love, and a whole collection of them?
 That’s nothing short of a family.

 Za’atar Kale Chips

-Bake for 10 minutes and check a chip to see if it has crisped up, baking another minute or two if not.
+- Bake for 20 minutes, rotating the pan halfway through.
+Taste a chip to see if it has crisped up, baking another minute or two if not.
 Remove from the oven and repeat with the remaining kale.